Cover

 Effect of treatment on viral load Levels of HIV in the blood can be suppressed by treatment.
 HCV can be virtually eradicated from the bloodstream if treatment is successful.

-Duration of treatment Treatment can be lifelong.
+Duration of treatment Treatment is expected to be lifelong.
 Treatment usually lasts for a year or less.

 Impact of viral load on how fast the disease progressed Viral load is linked to disease progression.
-Viral load is linked to treatment response, but not disease severity or progression.
+Viral load is linked to treatment response (with pegylated interferon and ribavirin), but not disease severity or progression.
+Viral load may be less important with DAAs.

-Choice of treatment More than 20 drugs available, that specifically target the virus.
-Currently, standard of care is combination therapy with pegylated interferon plus ribavirin, two drugs that do not specifically target the virus.
+Choice of treatment More than 26 drugs available, that specifically target the virus.
+Currently, standard of care is combination therapy with pegylated interferon plus ribavirin, plus an HCV protease inhibitor for genotype 1.
+New DAAs that direct target HCV are expected to change treatment options in the next two years.

 Research pipeline Drugs from new classes and existing classes are currently in development.
 Drugs from new and existing classes are currently in development.